tomsugden/cordsuit/poems/self-portrait-at-28.md

 by then having absently wandered
 one hundred yards from the house
 while still seated in this chair
-with my eyes closed.It is a certain hill
+with my eyes closed.
+It is a certain hill
 the one I imagine when I hear the word "hill"
 and if the apocalypse turns out
 to be a world-wide nervous breakdown